Transfer Learning for Paediatric Sleep Apnoea Detection Using Physiology-Guided Acoustic Models

-OSA data collection is constrained by the slow and labour-intensive process of manual scoring.
+Furthermore, OSA data collection is constrained by the slow and labour-intensive process of manual scoring.
 Paediatric data are particularly scarce, as children have lower tolerance for sensors, which further limits model development.
-Transfer learning \cite{vrbanvcivc2020transfer} provides a practical solution by adapting models pretrained on large adult datasets to the paediatric domain.
+Transfer learning~\cite{vrbanvcivc2020transfer} provides a practical solution by adapting models pretrained on large adult datasets to the paediatric domain.
 While successfully applied to sleep stage prediction from adults to children \cite{haimov2024deep}, its use in acoustic-based OSA detection and integration of physiological information, such as oxygen desaturation, has not yet been explored.

 This study proposes transfer learning for paediatric sleep apnoea detection by adapting a convolutional neural network (CNN) trained on adult acoustic data.
 The framework supports both a single-task head predicting OSA and a multi-task head predicting OSA and time below a night-specific oxygen saturation (SpO\textsubscript{2}) threshold.
 Two adaptation strategies are investigated: freezing the encoder versus full fine-tuning.
 Physiological priors are incorporated by modelling the temporal delay between nasal airflow cessation and oxygen desaturation.
-Our contributions are threefold: (i) a transfer learning framework for acoustic-based paediatric OSA detection, (ii) evaluation of single- versus multi-task learning with different fine-tuning strategies with integration of physiological priors, and (iii) demonstration that transfer learning enables scalable, non-invasive OSA screening using smartphone-based acoustics without wearable sensors.
+This work makes three main contributions: (i) A transfer learning framework for acoustic-based paediatric OSA detection using adult-pretrained models, (ii) A systematic comparison of single- and multi-task learning under different fine-tuning strategies, and (iii) Integration of physiological priors via SpO\textsubscript{2} desaturation delay modelling to improve clinically meaningful severity estimation.

 The rest of the paper is organised as follows.
 Section~\ref{s:data} describes the data used in this study.
 Section~\ref{s:methods} presents the proposed transfer learning framework for acoustic-based paediatric OSA detection and integration with SpO\textsubscript{2} information.
 Experiments are described in Section~\ref{s:expr}.
 Results and Discussion are given in Section~\ref{s:results}.
 Section~\ref{s:conc} concludes this paper and presents future directions.